What Does Google Analytics Do?

 - Referral: The traffic originates from any source outside a search engine, like another website.

 Audience reports break down your visitor demographics.
 You can view information like age, gender and device.
-Within an audience report, you can also select a Geo report, which shows locations and languages that drive the most traffic on your site.
+Within an audience report, you can also select a Geo report, which shows locations and languages that drive the most traffic to your site.

 Behavior reports detail what visitors do on your site.
 Bounce rate is one of the key metrics here, which is included in your site’s general overview.
 Other measurements in this report include: